Republicans confront Mueller with allegations of double standard in Russia probe

 On Wednesday, during the first round of Mueller’s testimony before the House Judiciary Committee, GOP lawmakers repeatedly confronted the former special counsel with that accusation -- with lines of questioning meant to illustrate a double standard.

-At one point, Rep. Matt Gaetz, R-Florida, asked if he can say whether the controversial anti-Trump dossier “was not part of Russia’s disinformation campaign.”
+At one point, Rep. Matt Gaetz, R-Fla., asked if he can say whether the controversial anti-Trump dossier “was not part of Russia’s disinformation campaign.”

 “No – as I said in my opening statement, I-uh, I, that part of the ... building of the case predated me by at least 10 months,” Mueller replied.